When Should You Be Concerned About Your Older Parents?

 Check in on appetite and sleep

 You can also ask, “How’ve you been sleeping?”
 Their answer might give you some insight into whether or not they’re feeling anxious (difficulty sleeping) or depressed (sleeping a lot, both day and night).
 Medications can also impact sleep.
 Changes in either appetite or sleep could be a good reason for your loved one to call their doctor.
-Read about other signs of depression in seniors.
+Read about other signs of depression in older adults.

 Ask about social events